TheFoundryVisionmongers/KatanaUsdPlugins/BUILDING.md

 `/path/to/usd_for_katana/third_party/katana/` in Linux, or `C:/path/to/usd_for_katana/third_party/katana/` in Windows.

-## Building with CMake and our FindUSD.cmake helper script.
+## Building with CMake and the FindUSD.cmake helper script

 Due to the way the USD pxrConfig.cmake file works, it adds all the libraries which were built in that USD package.
 This has the adverse affect of requiring